Leody Taveras Player Props: Rangers vs. Guardians

 Leody Taveras At The Plate

-- Among qualified hitters in MLB, he ranks 13th in batting average, 54th in on-base percentage, and 39th in slugging.
+- Among the qualified hitters in MLB play, he ranks 12th in batting average, 53rd in on-base percentage, and 42nd in slugging.

-- Taveras has picked up a hit in 50 of 77 games this year, with multiple hits 24 times.
+- In 64.1% of his 78 games this season, Taveras has picked up at least one hit.
+He's also had 24 multi-hit games.

-- Taveras has had an RBI in 24 games this year (31.2%), including 10 multi-RBI outings (13.0%).
-He has also driven in three or more of his team's runs in six contests.
+- Taveras has driven home a run in 24 games this year (30.8%), including more than one RBI in 12.8% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.